How to Write a Restaurant Business Plan

 Paul Borosky, MBA., Business plan writer

 The executive summary section of a restaurant business plan aims to provide a concise overview of key aspects of the restaurant.
-To begin, it should introduce the restaurant type, such as a breakfast or quick-service restaurant, and outline the business's legal structure, such as sole proprietorship or limited liability company.
-Finally, it should introduce the business owners.
+To begin, it should introduce the restaurant type, such as a breakfast or quick-service restaurant, outline the business's legal structure, such as a sole proprietorship or limited liability company, and introduce the business owners.

 Following this introductory statement or paragraph, our business plan writer recommends highlighting one or two core competencies that distinguish the restaurant from competitors and potentially lead to a sustainable competitive advantage.
-These core competencies could include utilizing farm-fresh ingredients or optimizing operations to consistently serve hot, fresh food.
-By presenting this information in one to two paragraphs, our business plan writer has discovered that it establishes a solid foundation for the reader to understand better the executive summary and the business plan.
+These core competencies could include utilizing farm-fresh ingredients or optimizing operations to serve hot, fresh food consistently.
+By presenting this information in one to two paragraphs, our business plan writer has discovered that it establishes a solid foundation for the reader to better understand the executive summary and the business plan.

 Need Help Writing a Restaurant Business Plan?